ltrzesniewski/LocalsInit.Fody/README.md

 This is an add-in for [Fody](https://github.com/Fody/Fody) which lets you control the value of the `localsinit` flag on methods.

+This is most useful to eliminate the zero-initialization of memory returned by `stackalloc`.

 There is a [compiler feature proposal](https://github.com/dotnet/csharplang/blob/master/proposals/skip-localsinit.md) with the same goal.
 It will replace this weaver if it ever ships.

 ## Installation